PaddlePaddle/PaddleClas/README_en.md

 - [more](./docs/zh_CN/update_history.md)

-## Rich model zoo

 ## Features

 - Rich model zoo.
 Based on the ImageNet1k classification dataset, PaddleClas provides 24 series of classification network structures and training configurations, 122 models' pretrained weights and their evaluation metrics.

 - SSLD Knowledge Distillation.
-Based on this SSLD distillation strategy, the accuracy of the distillation model is generally increased by more than 3%.
+Based on this SSLD distillation strategy, the accuracy of the distilled model is generally increased by more than 3%.

 - Data augmentation: PaddleClas provides detailed introduction of 8 data augmentation algorithms such as AutoAugment, Cutout, Cutmix, code reproduction and effect evaluation in a unified experimental environment.

-- Pretrained model with 100,000 categories: Baidu self-developed and open sourced the `ResNet50_vd` model trained on a 100,000-category dataset.
+- Pretrained model with 100,000 categories: Based on `ResNet50_vd` model, Baidu open sourced the `ResNet50_vd` pretrained model trained on a 100,000-category dataset.
 In some practical scenarios, the  accuracy based on the pretrained weights can be increased by up to 30%.

 - A variety of training modes, including multi-machine training, mixed precision training, etc.

 - A variety of inference and deployment solutions, including TensorRT inference, Paddle-Lite inference, model service deployment, model quantification, Paddle Hub, etc.

-- Support Linux, Windows, MacOS and other systems.
+- Support Linux, Windows, macOS and other systems.

 ## Tutorials